 As well as alleviating urinary symptoms associated with prostate problems, pygeum may help other urinary conditions.

 Urinary tract infections (UTIs), bladder infections, and more could be improved by pygeum extract.
 A 2014 review of herbs for urinary conditions mentioned pygeum as among the most notable.

-Any herbal medicines or remedies are applied to treat renal disorders, and most of them have been proved to be useful.
+Any herbal medicines or remedies can treat renal disorders, and most of them prove to be useful.

 5) Improves sexual performance